 Happily, all of the foods grown during the summer months are exactly what your body wants!
 It’s funny that we even try to question the genius of nature.

-For example: cooling foods—these are watery foods that ripen at this time of the year (mid-July to mid-August), like watermelon and other melons, cucumbers, leafy greens, berries, mint, and celery.
+For example: cooling foods—these are watery foods that ripen at this time of the year (mid-July to mid-August), they are perfect for increasing hydration and lowering body temperature.

-Other cooling foods that aren’t exactly local are coconut, turmeric, green tea, and pineapple.
+Other cooling foods that aren’t exactly local are grapefruit, coconut, turmeric, green tea, and pineapple.